-Young Leaders develop communication and team-building skills Development of the whole- child (personal and social skills) Remote s Leads as Included in Allison consultancy price Evidence In-school training taken place Learning walks Discussions with staff / Staff Voice Discussions with children Impact on staff: Greater understanding of simple, practical activities to support the development of children's well-being Supports PE Lead and the school with the achievement of Outcome Indicator 2 Leading to the following Impact / Outcomes for children: Development of self-esteem Children know how to use simple movements to help them relax and focus their minds Helps children to find the superhero power inside themselves, to have the confidence to tackle any situation and to understand their own behaviours a bit more Included in Allison consultancy price Evidence Lesson Observation Learning walks Discussions with staff Impact on staff: Teachers increased confidence, knowledge and understanding to deliver more active lessons in the classroom Clear understanding of how to plan and deliver lessons and activities in the classroom that engage children in healthy, sustained, vigorous physical activity

-Impact / Outcomes for children: Children involved in more regular, healthy, physical activity in classroom lessons Improved quality in teaching and learning for all children

-Key indicator 4: Broader experie nce of a range of sports and activities offered to all pupils Percentage of total allocation: Intent Implementation Impact 7- Your school focus should be clear what you want the pupils to knowand be able to do and about what they need to learn and to consolidate through practice: Funding allocated: Red = Underspen d Evidence of impact: what dopupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: Increase the range of healthy, physical activity opportunities outside of the curriculum in order to engage more children COVID19: Safe-Practice - Physical Activity Evidence All-Weather track implemented All Physical Activities taking place meet all COVID19 - Safe-Practice requirements All programmes in place and children engaging on a regular basis Activity opportunities shared with key stakeholders Sports Lead engaged Extended Extra-Curricular Sport and Physical Activity Programme More non-traditional activities in place Active Playground Programme in place Participation Registers Golden Mile is embedded and ALL key stages are accessing this.
-Increased number of children participating in school clubs New equipment purchased and used Widened range of healthy activities developed PE, School Sport and Physical Activity (PESSPA) noticeboard updated Pupil voice surveys Staff voice Children attending multiple events throughout the year.
+Young Leaders develop communication and team-building skills Development of the whole- child (personal and social skills) I x Day: Bespoke Support for the Primary PE Leads Remote support to meet the needs of the academy and Leads as the year progresses this will focus on the annu review.
+Dependent on time and staffing of Allison Consultancy.
+Evidence In-school training taken place Learning walks Discussions with staff / Staff Voice Discussions with children Impact on staff: Greater understanding of simple, practical activities to support the development of children's well-being Supports PE Lead and the school with the achievement of Outcome Indicator 2 Leading to the following Impact / Outcomes for children: Development of self-esteem Children know how to use simple movements to help them relax and focus their minds Helps children to find the superhero power inside themselves, to have the confidence to tackle any situation and to understand their own behaviours a bit more Included in Allison consultancy price Evidence Lesson Observation Learning walks Discussions with staff Impact on staff: Teachers increased confidence, knowledge and understanding to deliver more active lessons in the classroom Clear understanding of how to plan and deliver lessons and activities in the classroom that engage children in healthy, sustained, vigorous physical activity iey maicalor 4. biolader experie ence of a range of sports and activities offered to all pupil 5 Percentage of toto allocation: % Intent Implementation Impact /0 Your school focus should be clear what you want the pupils to knowand be able to do and about what they need to learn and to consolidate through oractice: Funding allocated: Red = Underspen d Evidence of impact: what dopupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: Increase the range of healthy, physical activity opportunities outside of the curriculum in order to engage more children COVID19: Safe-Practice - Physical Activity Review and ensure that all Physical Activity currently being delivered meets all national, Trust and local COVID19 requirements Amend or, if need be, cancel any activities that do not meet COVID19 - Safe-Practice requirements Identify and develop any new healthy, physical activity opportunities that meet COVID19 safe- practice requirements and can be safely provided Within COVID19 safe-practice identify opportunities and resources to support classroom based healthy, physical activity, active learning opportunities that help to meet the 30 Minutes a Day requirements for every class - Wistow Mile ldentify COVID safe-practice activity ideas from colleagues at GAT Network Group Re-book activities that had to be postponed this year due to COVID19 5 Evidence All-Weather track implemented All Physical Activities taking place meet all COVID19 - Safe-Practice requirements All programmes in place and children engaging on a regular basis Activity opportunities shared with key stakeholders Sports Lead engaged Extended Extra-Curricular Sport and Physical Activity Programme More non-traditional activities in place Active Playground Programme in place Participation Registers Golden Mile is embedded and ALL key stages are accessing this.
+Increased number of children participating in school clubs New equipment purchased and used Widened range of healthy activities developed Provide additional healthy, physical activity opportunities outside of curriculum time Focus on Key stage delivery at lunchtimes.
+School Games Partnership PE, School Sport and Physical Activity (PESSPA) noticeboard updated Pupil voice surveys Staff voice Children attending multiple events throughout the year.
 Aim is to allow for inclusion.
 Separate SEN events which allow children Impact / Outcomes for Children: